Student Activities and Committees

 Duke Divinity Fellowship of Parents offers Divinity School parents opportunities to build community and fellowship by providing mutual support while caring for their families and balancing their personal commitment to their education at Duke Divinity School.

 Duke Divinity Veterans Partnership cultivates conversations with students, staff, and faculty to advance the interests of prospective, current, and former service members in the church, world, and academy.
-Its primary aim is to develop a pastoral response to the problems of war and peace based on a fundamental conviction that God directs people toward peaceful resolution of conflict.
+Its primary aim is to develop a pastoral response to the problems of war and peace based on a fundamental conviction that God directs people toward a peaceful resolution of conflict.

 Duke Divinity Pentecostals and Charismatics is a student group that seeks to create a community for students identifying with Pentecostalism, and promote and advocate for Pentecostals and Charismatics within the student body.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

-First Fruits Biblical Orchard aims to inspire students, faculty, staff, and all Christians to recognize their interdependence with all God’s creation, to support biblical and theological reflection on God’s redemptive activity in and for creation, to engage in lifestyles of service and care in response to God’s call to till and keep their “garden” homes, and to empower Christians to take practical steps to reorder and restore humanity’s broken relationships to creation and the Creator.
+First Fruits Biblical Orchard/Creation Matters aims to inspire students, faculty, staff, and all Christians to recognize their interdependence with all God’s creation, to support biblical and theological reflection on God’s redemptive activity in and for creation, to engage in lifestyles of service and care in response to God’s call to till and keep their “garden” homes, and to empower Christians to take practical steps to reorder and restore humanity’s broken relationships to creation and the Creator.
 This vision includes stewarding the orchard on Telecom Drive on behalf of the Divinity School community.

-Global Fellowship is a group for international students and students in international study and mission that meets for fellowship and discuss experiences.
+Global Fellowship is a group for international students and students in international study and mission that meets for fellowship and to discuss experiences.
 It aims to partner with international friends in ministry and to advocate for justice issues throughout the world.

-La Union Latina is a student-run space for all students who identify as Latinx.
+La Union is a student-run space for all students who identify as Latinx.
 The group’s mission is to facilitate and provide opportunities for communal ministry, conversation, celebration, creative liturgy, and collaboration between themselves, other student groups, Duke at large, and the greater Durham community.
 La Union Latina seeks to spread light on issues that affect not only the Latinx community but also other groups that have historically been marginalized.
 As such, the group prioritizes collaborations with other student groups doing similar work, opening space for imagining futures together where moments of Shalom will be realized.

 New Creation Arts fosters creative, theological, and liturgical engagement with the arts at Duke Divinity School and the surrounding and global community.
 It does this through regular art exhibits in the school, including an annual, themed juried arts exhibit; a regular concert series showcasing local singer-songwriters; fellowship activities; and lending support to other groups hosting arts-related events.

 The Presbyterian/Reformed Student Group seeks to provide support and opportunities for students in the Reformed tradition in the Divinity School.
-The group plans regular meetings, seminars, and faculty discussions for all who are interested in deeper understanding of this tradition and its various related denominations.
+The group plans regular meetings, seminars, and faculty discussions for all who are interested in a deeper understanding of this tradition and its various related denominations.
 The group works closely with the Presbyterian/Reformed House of Studies.

 Prison and Justice Action Committee (PJAC) is a Duke Divinity School student group that seeks to bridge the theological education of seminary with the reality of those who are affected by incarceration.
 As future pastors, church leaders, and educators, group members understand that there is a need for education and training for how the church might participate in matters that involve social justice, equity, reentry, and education.
 Scripture highlights the voices of those who are incarcerated and oppressed, and so group members seek to learn from and with those who are currently experiencing incarceration, those suffering from stigmas and consequences of being formerly incarcerated, and from family members who are affected by the criminal justice system on a daily basis.
-It is through the active participation in this community of formation that individuals can better identify and minister to those whose lives have been touched by the scars of incarceration.
+It is through active participation in this community of formation that individuals can better identify and minister to those whose lives have been touched by the scars of incarceration.
 PJAC seeks to identify, expose, and connect passionate people to excellent resources and models of ministry in the community, inviting them to get involved in working toward resistance, justice, and reconciliation.
 The group points to the following scripture in the New American Standard Bible (NASB) translation from Matthew 25:36b: “…I was in prison, and you came to me.”

 The Sacred Dance Group is composed of students who participate in the leadership of community worship through the expression of dance.
 Contact the Office of the Chaplain at (919) 660-3459 for current student leadership.